rhewage3/Time-Tracker--Clock-in-Clock-out-Employee-System/README.md

 To set up the clock-in/clock-out system, follow these steps:

 1. Create a new Google Sheet and name it "Time Tracker".
 2. In the Google Sheet, create two sheets named "EMPLOYEES" and "MAIN".
+(Create the "MAIN" sheet like below)
+3.
-3. Copy and paste the contents of the HTML file into a new HTML file in your preferred code editor.
+4. Copy and paste the contents of the HTML file into a new HTML file in your preferred code editor.
-4. Save the HTML file as "TimeTracker.html".
+5. Save the HTML file as "TimeTracker.html".
-5. Copy and paste the contents of the code.gs file into a new Google Script file in your Google Sheet.
+6. Copy and paste the contents of the code.gs file into a new Google Script file in your Google Sheet.
-6. Save the Google Script file as "Code.gs".
+7. Save the Google Script file as "Code.gs".
-7. Publish the script as a web app by following these steps:
+8. Publish the script as a web app by following these steps:
     -   In the Google Sheet, click on "Extensions" in the menu.
     -   Go to "Apps Script" and click on "Deploy as web app".
     -   Set the access to "Anyone, even anonymous" and click on "Deploy".
     -   Copy the deployed web app URL.
-8. In the HTML file, replace the `<base target="_top">` tag's `href` attribute with the web app URL obtained in the previous step.
+9. In the HTML file, replace the `<base target="_top">` tag's `href` attribute with the web app URL obtained in the previous step.
-9. Save the HTML file.
+10. Save the HTML file.

 Now, you can use the clock-in/clock-out system by accessing the HTML file through the web app URL.
 The system will interact with the Google Sheet to track employee attendance and calculate total work hours.